MBCProject/mbc-markdown/yfaq/README.md

 * **year** (optional) denotes the year the malware was first seen.
 * **platforms** (optional) denotes the operating system affected by the malware.

+### Why is the STIX "is_family" property set to true for all the malware in the corpus? ###
+The "is_family" property (defined on the STIX Malware object) indicates whether the object represents a malware family (if true) or a malware instance (if false).
+All the malware in the corpus represent malware families.

 ## <a name="tools"></a>Malware Analysis Tools ##
 MBC is used in the following malware analysis tools.